shsagir/play-area-sync/docs/install-slim-framework-3.md

 ## Get ready

 We assume you've already created an [App](app) with fortrabbit.
+You might also have a [PHP development environment](/local-development) running on your local machine.
 You also need a local Slim framework installation.
 Slim framework is extremely easy to setup thanks to our Composer support.
 You can either use an existing or a new one.
 This guide explains you how to start locally from scratch.

 ## Install